ISLAM FOR BEGINNERS: Allah, Quran, Sunnah & Pillars of Islam

 Allah The Almighty

 Human skepticism has led to question the existence of God even though all signs clearly show that there is a creator for everything.
-This creator is much bigger than scientific theories, ruling kings and riches of the world, and even living beings from other dimensions like jinns (demons/spirits) or mala’eka (angels).
+This creator is much greater than scientific theories, ruling kings and riches of the world, and even living beings from other dimensions like jinns (demons/spirits) or mala’eka (angels).
 He is ALLAH, the creator of the heavens and earth; the ONE who provides to all living creations, and the only ONE who controls all things.
 In Chapter Fussilat of the Quran, verse 41, Allah says: “We will show them Our signs in the horizons and within themselves until it becomes clear to them that it is the truth.
 But is it not sufficient concerning your Lord that He is, over all things, a Witness?”.
-I am confident that you have witnessed some of these signs around you in your life time but the reason why they are not crystal clear to you is because you are distracted by the deceiving pleasures and calamities of this life.
-We as muslims believe and testify that there is no God but ALLAH and associating any partners with Him (Shirk) is considered as the BIGGEST SIN IN ISLAM.
+I am confident that you have witnessed some of these signs around you in your life time but the reason why they are not crystal clear to the ones who don’t believe in God is because they are being distracted by their personal achievements and worldly pleasures.
+The efforts of those who think they are on the right path and strive to do good in this life are gone to waste if they don’t accept Allah as their Lord as mentioned in Chapter Al-Kahf: “103) Shall we inform you of the greatest losers as to [their] deeds?
+104) [They are] those whose effort is lost in worldly life, while they think that they are doing well in work.
+105) Those are the ones who disbelieve in the verses of their Lord and in [their] meeting Him, so their deeds have become worthless; and We will not assign to them on the Day of Resurrection any importance.
+106) That is their recompense – Hell – for what they denied and [because] they took My signs and My messengers in ridicule”.
+Therefore, Muslims firmly believe and testify that there is no God but ALLAH and associating any partners with Him (Shirk) is considered as the BIGGEST SIN IN ISLAM.

 The Quran